 You need to pass both the multiple choice and hazard perception parts to pass the theory test.
+Your theory test pass certificate lasts for 2 years after taking your test.
+If you haven't passed your practical test by then, you'll need to take and pass the theory test again.
 Only once you've passed the theory test can you then apply to take your practical test.